Resources for Study Participants

 Video | Baby Bed Swab Collection

-In this video, you will learn how to package the Baby Bed Swab.
+In this video, you will learn how to collect the environmental sample from baby’s bed.

 Learn how to collect the sample using the provided collection kit which includes a pre-moistened swab, small empty container, biohazard bag, and labels.